tanmayzope/Learning-Platform-for-the-Blind-and-the-Deaf/README.md

 * /questions_audio/{url} and /answers_audio/{url}: Returns audio files for quiz questions and answers, respectively.
 ## Aditional Notes

-WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK
+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR PROJECT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK